 What can my child do for in school service?

-- Students can offer to do service hours for a staff member in the building.
-For example, they can help
+Students can also offer to do service hours for a staff member in the building.
+For example, they can

 boards,sort, file, etc. Sometimes the main office or the parent coordinator, the AP’s or the Dean, can

 use helpers at recess or after school.
-Encourage your children to ask and offer, because the children
+Encourage your children to ask and offer as an efficient way to

 What are some ideas for my child to receive outside community service?